Hugo Ball, 1886 – 1927

 ” The art business is nothing if not an insidious knickerless tart” – Mike von Joel, editor, State magazine.

-London Dada’s vision outwith this arts and culture morass of conformist stagnation and stasis, is the instigation of an ‘art spring’ – a 21st C. enlightenment that re-invigorates art with critical social commentary and new direction that eschews the anachronistic mediocrity and the worn-out cogs of contemporary art.
+The London Dada vision outwith this present arts and culture morass of conformist stagnation and stasis is the instigation of an ‘art spring’ – a 21st C. enlightenment that re-invigorates art with critical social commentary and new direction that eschews the anachronistic mediocrity and the worn-out cogs of contemporary art.

-We’re currently inviting development patrons to invest in the London Dada brand and 691 gallery – an investor who feel passionately about the need for a new zeitgeist art that reflects current times, that addresses moral and social issues and injustices;, a fresh creative direction that critically engages and communicates rather than superficially entertains baffles or nauseates; in short art that re-connects with life, that offers fresh perceptions and thought-provoking narratives outwith the current unspoken yet stifling censorship of critical thought within UK art.
-Email; firstname.lastname@example.org
+Development sponsors are invited to invest in the London Dada brand and 6191 gallery – investors who feel passionately about the need for zeitgeist art that reflects current times, that addresses moral and social issues and injustices; a fresh creative direction that critically engages and communicates rather than superficially entertains, baffles or nauseates.
+In short, art that re-connects with life, that offers fresh perceptions and thought-provoking narratives outwith the current unspoken stifling fear-based censorship of critical thought within UK art.
+St.Mark@londondada.com

-“London Dada – fresh art with true perception and moral protest, free of the establishment straightjacket of sterile conformity”.
+“London Dada – fresh art with true perception and fearless moral protest, free of the straightjacket of tedium and sterile conformity”.

 THE SEVEN TENETS OF DADA